input-output-hk/marlowe-doc/docs/platform-and-architecture/marlowe-language-guide.md

 * payments to and deposits from participants,
 * choices by participants, and
-* real world information.
+* real-world information.

 Marlowe is a small language, with a handful of different constructs that, for each contract, describe behaviour involving a fixed, finite set of roles.
 When a contract is run, the roles it involves are fulfilled by participants, which are identities on the blockchain.
-Each role is represented by a token on the chain.
+Each role is represented by a token on-chain.
 Roles can be transferred during contract execution, meaning that they can essentially be traded.

 Contracts are built by putting together a small number of these constructs that, in combination, describe and model many different kinds of financial contracts.

 Some examples include:

 * a running contract that can make a payment to a role or to a public key,
 * a contract that can wait for an action by one of the roles, such as a deposit of currency, or
 * a choice from a set of options.

-See the Sample Escrow Contract below.
+See the sample escrow contract below.

-Crucially, a contract cannot wait indefinitely for an action: if no action has been initiated by a given time (the timeout), then the contract will continue with an alternative behavior, such as, for example, refunding any funds in the contract as a remedial action.
+Crucially, a contract cannot wait indefinitely for an action: if no action has been initiated by a set time (the timeout), then the contract will continue with an alternative behavior, such as, for example, refunding any funds in the contract as a remedial action.

 Marlowe contracts can branch based on alternatives and have a finite lifetime, at the end of which any remaining money is returned to the participants.
 This feature means that money cannot be locked forever in a contract.
 Depending on the current state of a contract, it may make a choice between two alternative future courses of action, which are themselves contracts.
 When no further actions are required, the contract will close, and any remaining currency in the contract will be refunded.

 ## Using Haskell types

-Haskell types are used to represent the various components of the contract, including *accounts*, *values*, *observations*, and *actions*.
+Haskell types represent the various components of the contract, including *accounts*, *values*, *observations*, and *actions*.
 These Marlowe elements are used to supply external information and inputs to a running contract to control how it will evolve.

-In modelling basic parts of Marlowe, a combination of Haskell `data` types are used, that define *new* types, and `type` synonyms that give a new name to an existing type.
+In modeling basic parts of Marlowe, a combination of Haskell `data` types are used, that define *new* types, and `type` synonyms that give a new name to an existing type.

 ## Programming environments